 - providing opportunities for engaging other organizations, including predominantly homogenous organizations or those involving affinity groups different from those of the student; and/or advocacy regarding these issues.

-The William Crane Scholars program is jointly administered by the Honors Program and Engagement, Leadership, and Service.
-The scholarship offers a $1,000 annual award, renewable for one additional academic year.
-Candidates will be rising third- and fourth-year students in the Honors program who have displayed outstanding leadership and involvement on campus.
+The William Crane Scholars program is jointly administered by the Morehead Honors College and Engagement, Leadership, and Service.
+The scholarship offers a $1,500 annual award, renewable for one additional academic year.
+Candidates will be rising third-year students in the Honors program who have displayed outstanding leadership and involvement on campus and maintain at least a 3.7 cumulative UGA GPA.

 Questions may be directed to Elizabeth Hughes at firstname.lastname@example.org.